tinyCodersDen/legalbuddy/README.md

-# LexisAI — GitHub Pages Deployment Guide
+# LegalBuddy — GitHub Pages Deployment Guide

-This is the **static version** of LexisAI — everything runs in the browser.
+This is the **static version** of LegalBuddy — everything runs in the browser.
 No Python, no server, no hosting fees.
 Just push to GitHub and it's live.

 ---